 It’s only once our law firm has established all four elements that we can begin negotiating a settlement or file a brain injury lawsuit and proceed to trial to secure a verdict.

-Recovering Compensation for Brain Injury Losses
+Recovering Compensation for a Brain Injury

-Because of the complexity of a traumatic brain injury, it can be challenging to determine how much compensation to seek.
 Also, a traumatic brain injury can be unpredictable, causing varying short- and long-term effects for victims.
-Fortunately, our Chicago brain injury lawyers have extensive experience determining compensation for clients, so we’ll demand as much as you need when filing your personal injury lawsuit.
+Fortunately, our Chicago brain injury lawyers have extensive experience determining client compensation, so we’ll demand as much as you need when filing your personal injury lawsuit.

 Damages are typically significant in brain injury lawsuit cases as they cover: